india-kerle/india-kerle.github.io/_posts/2024-02-09-fortnight.md

 Meanwhile, the story is, somewhat predictably, different at a product-orientated tech start up.
 There is much more of a focus on things like CI/CD, type checking and documentation.
 I've learned about tools like [`pyright`](https://github.com/microsoft/pyright), a standards-based static type checker, to ensure type compliance and I've focused more on testing.

-Long story short, I think its about **_being flexible, proportionate and having the tool box to adapt_** to meeting the needs of whatever outputs your delivering.
+Long story short, I think its about **_being flexible, proportionate and having the tool box to adapt_** to meeting the needs of whatever outputs you're delivering.

 👯 **Open source means taking seriously your community.**